n-aggarwal/qac-datafest-2023/readme.md

 # DATAFEST 2023

-This Document contains our findings for DataFest 2023.
+This repository contains our findings for DataFest 2023.
 The datafest took place between April 21, 2023 and April 23, 2023 at Wesleyan University.
 The dataset used was provided by the American Bar Association.
 <br />
 <br />
 The Research Question: The American Bar Association provides pro bono (i.e. free of charge) legal services across the